HusseinBakri/Tanit-Keylogger/README.md

 The binary will be stored in the dist folder.

 ## Creating a Mac OS executable of Tanit
-It is the same procedure using pyinstaller.
+If you are on a Mac OS, the process is the same for installing pyinstaller.
 First install pyinstaller through latest pip - with sudo privileges.
 NB: it is better to get the latest pip so to avoid errors.

 ```
 sudo pip install pyinstaller